SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A prison cell on Alcatraz Island

-The part I love about visiting Alcatraz is hearing all the stories the guards used to tell the inmates to get them to behave—like that there were sharks living in the bay that would eat them if they tried to swim away.
+Apart from learning Alcatraz history facts, what I love about visiting is hearing all the stories the guards used to tell the inmates to get them to behave—like that there were sharks around Alcatraz Island that would eat them if they tried to swim away.

 FUN FACT: Sharks do live in the bay.
 However, they are smaller sharks that do not attack people swimming in the water.
 This story was made up to prevent these prisoners from attempting to escape.